Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-36-consequences.md

 It took surprisingly little time, and the process wasn’t even half complete before the probe’s nanofactory began to spit out the components necessary to build its own doppelganger.

 Lee shifted in his seat, and Kirk tried to gauge if he was feeling proud or uncomfortable.
 Quite possibly both.
-"Well...Congratulations guys.
+"Well...
+Congratulations guys.
 We did it,"he said at last.
 "Looks like we’ve built a working Von Neumann probe."

 "You think we’ll be remembered well for it?"
 Lewis asked.